niannianwang/cse15l-lab-reports/lab3/lab3.md

 ```

 **Function:**
-In this example, using `-i` ignores the text files in `biomed` that does not contain the word `research` and outputs the files and texts where `research` appears.
-This is really useful for what we normally do command+f when looking through web pages and files.
+In this example, using `-i` ignores the text files and texts in `biomed` that does not contain the word `research` and displays all the files and lines where `research` appears.
+This is really useful for what we normally do command+f when looking through web pages and files, but case case insensitive.

 **Command:**
 ```